|

 but it does nothing to what is growing in the spa.
 However,

-everything in the return flow, including
+it kills nearly everything in the return flow, including

 some of the worst microorganisms.
 Ozone Generators will